 As a bread baker, you want to make sure that all your hard work is worth it.
 If you’re not aware of all the pitfalls, bread can easily collapse or shrink after it’s baked.
 These defects can be a negligible slight dimple to a giant crater!
 Either way, if there’s a way to avoid it, you’ll want to know how to prevent your bread collapsing or shrinking!
 So why does this happen?
 Well, first let’s look at the overlying reasons for bread to collapse:

-Bread collapses after baking due to excessive moisture that remains in the crumb.
-As it cools, moisture escapes out from the crumb.
-Water latches onto the outer perimeter making the crust heavier.
-If the crumb structure isn’t strong, the crumb contracts and pulls the crust down.
-This leads to the crust collapsing or wrinkle lines to appearing on the surface.
+Bread collapses after baking due to moisture remaining in the crumb.
+As bread cools, moisture escapes causing the bread to shrink.
+As it is released from the crumb, water latches onto the crust, making it heavier.
+The crust is pulled down by gravity and if the crumb structure isn’t strong, the crumb contracts.
+This leads to the crust collapsing or wrinkle lines appearing on the surface.

 The 7 Things You’re (Probably) Doing Wrong!

 Improve Your Baking Skills With My Free Email Course- Sign Up Here!

 Hey there!
 Some links on this page are affiliate links which means that, if you choose to make a purchase, I may earn a small commission at no extra cost to you.
 I greatly appreciate your support and I hope you enjoy the article!

 There are seven things you should consider when fixing bread that is collapsing after baking.
 Cooling and shaping are important for any type of bread.
 But, depending on the bread being made there are two main avenues to focus on.

 For quickly made bread, a low hydrated dough, plenty of kneading and a high protein flour is important.

 For longer proofed artisan bread, give the dough plenty of time to ferment and master the baking temperature and duration.

 Let’s look at these solutions in more detail.
 We’ll cover the reason for wrinkles in the crust afterwards as they are semi-related.